sschmitt2/euchreLeague/DesignDocuments/applicationFlow.md

 1. Consider paging results so page does not get super long and too much data is sent.

-### View Stats

-1. Page sends a request to view stat servlet along with criteria (League, Table, id, first name, last name, week, total score, total points).
-1. Servlet uses the leagues dao to select stats according to the criteria
-1. Dao performs select and creates stat objects from results.
-1. Dao returns list of stats matching criteria to servlet.
-1. Servlet sends list back to stats jsp.
-1. Stats jsp displays the stats according to the criteria.
-1. Consider paging results so page does not get super long and too much data is sent.

 ### Leagues

 1. Page sends a request to view league servlet along with criteria